Lloyd's recommendations for:

 Zeiss ZM 85mm f/4 Tele-Tessar T*

-The Zeiss ZM 85mm f/4 Tele-Tessar (about $877) is a compact and low-cost high performance 85mm lens.
+The Zeiss ZM 85mm f/4 Tele-Tessar (about $940, black or silver finish) is a compact and low-cost high performance 85mm lens.

 Since any lens of 75/85/90mm focal length is difficult to focus accurately and consistently on a rangefinder like the Leica M9, the f/4 maximum aperture is less of a real-world limitation that it might seem, at least for many types of photography.

-Taking the (relatively speaking) ultra-low price into account, this might be a great choice for a compact kit where telephoto capability is needed.
+Taking the relatively low price into account, the 85/4 might be a great choice for a compact kit where telephoto capability is needed.

 The near-zero distortion and very high imaging quality make it eminently suitable for true-to-life imagery.